lulivi/debate_bot/README.md

 # Code in Python of @debate_bot

-This bot, created by me (https://telegram.me/luvodovic) is a simple bot who can manage an argument with extremly simple commands:
+This bot, created by me (https://telegram.me/luvodovic) is a simple bot who can handle an argument with extremly simple commands:

 /new: Start a new topic.